Joseph Heath, a philosophy professor in Canada, writes in substack

 Nevertheless, early Marxists (and Marxist-Leninists) found it a useful claim to keep around, in order to avoid getting into certain arguments that they didn’t want to get into.

 No. At that time, it looked obvious that Capitalism would begin to die if it stopped finding new markets.
-That's why many agreed that 'Imperialism is the final stage of Capitalism', but since Emperors were bound to fight each other to death, Bolshevism might soon overrun the world which might make everything sweet and nice.
+That's why many agreed that 'Imperialism is the final stage of Capitalism', but since Emperors were bound to fight each other to death, Bolshevism would soon overrun the world which might make everything sweet and nice.

 Over the course of the 20th century, however, the claim became increasingly less useful, because the prospects for the collapse of capitalism came to seem increasingly remote.